Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 ---
-navigation_title: "Examine contrast"
+navigation_title: "How to examine"
 position: 2
-changed: "2019-04-02"
+changed: "2019-04-21"
 ---

-# How to examine colour contrasts
+# How to examine colour contrast

 **Calculating contrast ratios is complex.
 Fortunately there are contrast calculators which take care of the math.
 We only need to provide the correct colour codes – which has a few potential pitfalls.**